conradsafranek/LLM_IterativeClinicalPromptDesign/README.md

 # LLM_IterativeClinicalPromptDesign

-This repository is associated with "Automated HEART Score Determination via ChatGPT: Honing a Framework for Iterative Prompt Development" by Safranek et. al. Please see the README file below.
+This repository is associated with:
+[insert full citation...
+"Automated HEART Score Determination via ChatGPT: Honing a Framework for Iterative Prompt Development" ...]

+Please see the README file below.